 -Mona Schmitt, resin and mixed media crafter, Craft Klatch

 The trick I would like to share is one I just shared with one of our customers.
-After doing her project yesterday she realized this morning that she spilled epoxy resin on her glass table top.
-I shared the following: Place boiling hot water on and old towel or rag and place it over the epoxy; then wait a few minutes and use a putty knife or another flat tool to gently get up under the epoxy and pop it off.
+After doing her project yesterday she realized this morning that she spilled epoxy resin on her glass tabletop.
+I shared the following: Place boiling hot water on an old towel or rag and place it over the epoxy; then wait a few minutes and use a putty knife or another flat tool to gently get up under the epoxy and pop it off.
 This works like a charm.
 It needs to be a hard surface that water will not damage.

 -Marty Sanchez, technical service specialist, Environmental Technologies, Inc.

 Learn when the soft cure time of your resin happens.
 There is much you can do during this time should you have made a mistake.
 I found this out when I was doming resin and went back later to check my pieces.
 The resin was so syrupy, I couldn’t get the microbubbles to pop.
 Instead, I pushed them over the side of my piece.
 Once the resin had cured to where it was rubbery, I found out I could peel it right off!
 Now, when I drip resin over the sides of my bezels and such, I don’t panic.
 I set a timer to go back in so many hours and peel the resin off.
 Anytime I don’t have to sand off excess resin is a win!

-(You can see how to do this at left.)
+(You can see how to do this in the video.)

 -Katherine Swift, resin blogger, author and proprietor, Resin Obsession

 What other resin casting tricks do you have?